-- o Faculty mentors are assigned to each Athletic Team - o 15 faculty members serve as Club Advisors - o Faculty members serve as assigned leads to students in meta-major (Fields of Interest) - O High faculty participation in NSO, Recruitment, Scholarship events, etc.
+- Each Faculty Chair met with the Manager of CARE and Student Conduct to review resources in order to communicate support information to their faculty members. - All course CANVAS shells include health and wellbeing information. - Athletics Faculty Mentors are a ssigned to each of PVCC's 12 athletics teams. - 15 faculty members serve as Club Advisors. - Faculty members serve as assigned leads to students in meta -major (Fields of Interest). - High faculty participation in NSO, Recruitment, Scholarship events, etc.